Secure computer disposal

 We are removing old broken or disused equipment from a functioning business.

 Old equipment often sits around offices for months or years as it has company information on it.
-Business owners must ensure old computers are security wiped before recycling.
+Business owners must ensure old computers are securely wiped before recycling.
 We securely erase the data on-site or at our premises before recycling it.
-We provide a certificate which proves we have securely erased the information.
+We provide a certificate that proves we have securely erased the information.
 This equipment has no value, so we charge for the service.
-If disk drives are not working, we cant produce a certificate, so we physically destroy them with our 10-tonne hydraulic press.
+If disk drives are not working, we can’t produce a certificate, so we physically destroy them with our 10-tonne hydraulic press.
 We destroy physical disks off-site because our hydraulic press is not portable.